jytang2/fellowship-hw5-documentation/README.md

 * Initially all functions were kept inside a common file, main.js
 * Effort was made to break out individual functions into their separate .js files as to avoid linking more than necessary javascript
 * Files are bundled based on their technology.
 The HTML files are located within the root directory of our project, the javascript files are placed in the ./js directory and the stylesheets are placed in the ./sass and ./style directories
-* The libraries that we decided to use are Chart.js, jQuery, Parse, quandl,velocity
+* The libraries included in the app are jQuery, Parse, Chart.js, and Velocity.
 * The primary javascript files that were developed were: graph.js coin_list.js, item_detail.js, main.js, metal_info.js, parse-stackitem.js,
 * graph.js generates the chart that is displayed in the home.html, and mymetal.html
 * graph.js gathers data of the user’s current coin stack and displays these values